Firebacks – The Art of Warming

 The mirror-polished stainless steel firebacks are often selected as least as much for their visual properties as for their heating properties.

-Increasingly, firebacks are used on the wall behind a range, or in other decorative ways, in parts of a home other than the fireplace.
+Increasingly, cast iron firebacks are used on the wall behind a range, or in other decorative ways, in parts of a home other than the fireplace.

 While firebacks can simply be leaned against the back wall of your fireplace, their stands serve three purposes: